matt-bentley/AuthenticationProxy/README.md

 The *access_token* and *refresh_token* is stored in the session cookie so that any Gateway instance can extract and refresh the access_token.
 This allows the gateway to be load balanced or used as a sidecar container to multiple applications.

+The Data Protection key is stored inside the Gateway container so that the same key is used for creating cookies for all instances.
+In a production system the data protection keys should be rotated and stored securely using a system such as Azure Key Vault.

 ### JWT Bearer

 Any requests that container an `Authorization` header with a **Bearer** token will be authenticated using the JWT token rather than a cookie.
 This is useful for server-to-server requests.